- DUI Defense

 The attorneys at Schatz Anderson & Associates are regarded as being skilled litigators by cops, prosecutors, and judges alike.
 Being a leader in DUI trials in the state of Utah, we have handled hundreds of Motion Hearings and trials, and have been successful in either dismissing the case entirely, reducing the severity of the DUI, or negotiating favorable plea bargains to keep your license.

 It is possible to win a driver’s license hearing and keep your license after a DUI.
 Statistically, the odds of winning are between about 20 to 30 percent.
 One likely reason that a driver will regain their license at one of these hearings is if the police officer does not appear in court.

 The officer has 20 minutes from the hearing’s start time to call and prevent the driver from winning by default.
-In some cases, the officer fails to appear or call the court, which may improve the likelihood of retaining your license.
+In some cases, the officer fails to appear or call the court, which may improve the likelihood of retaining your driving privileges.

 Occasionally, your attorney may have the opportunity to win a hearing because the police made a mistake at the time of your DUI arrest or in the aftermath of the arrest.